LSMBO/Brownotate/README.md

 Brownotate is an application designed for generating a protein sequence database for a given species.
 It can be run as a command-line tool or as a web application using Flask.

+Before setting up your own Brownotate server, you can try a ***demo version*** without installing anything.
+Simply contact me at browna@unistra.fr, and I will create an account for you on the server hosted at my institute.

 ## Prerequisites

 -**Operating System**: Linux (Ubuntu 22.04 or similar).
 Make sure to use a Linux server as Conda dependencies are not compatible with other operating systems.